 Common Name: Water Tupelo

-Nyssa aquatica is a Deciduous Tree up to 30.00 metres tall.
+Nyssa aquatica is a deciduous tree that can grow up to 30.00 metres tall.

 It has edible and miscellaneous uses.